Emilio T. Gonzalez

-Emilio T. González, Ph.D., served as Director of United States Citizenship and Immigration Services, an Under Secretary position within the Department of Homeland Security.
+Emilio T. González, Ph.D., served as Director of U.S. Citizenship and Immigration Services (USCIS), an Under Secretary position within the Department of Homeland Security.
 Appointed by President Bush and confirmed by the U.S. Senate in December 2005, Dr. González led an organization of more than 15,000 federal and contract employees responsible for the accurate, efficient, and secure processing of immigration benefits.

 Prior to joining the Miami based international law firm of Tew Cardenas, Dr. González was Director for Western Hemisphere Affairs at the National Security Council, Washington, D.C.
 In this capacity he served as a key National Security and Foreign Policy advisor to President George W. Bush and Dr. Condoleezza Rice.